karthik-muth/https-karthik-muth.github.io-/_includes/feedback.md

-Did you enjoy this storytelling?
-Check out some of my [other stories](https://karthik-muth.github.io/).
+Did you enjoy this story?
+You can appreciate it by clapping -  click on the clap button above up to ten times depending on how much you liked it.
+You can also check out some of my [other stories]({{ site.url }}).

 Do you want to give feedback or want or just want to discuss something?
 Did you find something interesting while exploring the graphs?
 It is potentially a new story!

 Your feedback/feedforward is highly valuable to me!
-Don't hesitate to contact me on Twitter [@karthik\_muth](https://twitter.com/karthik_muth) or email at feedforward.tome@gmail.com.
+Don't hesitate to contact me on Twitter [@karthi_muth](https://twitter.com/karthik_muth) or email me at feedforward.tome@gmail.com.